Last Updated | S012021 |

 Student assessment

-Assessment 4 Type: Project Report Word length: 4000 Example Topic: Analyse frames/beams using Finite Element software - in each case describe and discuss:
+Assessment 4 Type: Practical (Report) Example Topic: Analyse frames/beams using Finite Element software - in each case describe and discuss:

 |